Dole97/FSM_Traffic_Light_Controller/README.md

+# Count-Down Timer
-There is also a timer counter operating at clock rate of 1 Hz to keep track of the time.
+There is also a Count-Down Timer operating at clock rate of 1 Hz to keep track of the time.

 ![image](https://user-images.githubusercontent.com/56908161/161889362-97b7fe32-652f-4880-92ad-da82e5662a64.png)